-Total giving is predicted to increase by 3.4% in 2019 and by 4.1% in 2020.v
+Total giving is predicted to increase by 4.8% in 2020 and by 5.1% in 2021.i

-In 2019 and 2020, total giving is expected to be higher than the historical 10-year, 25-year, and 40-year annualized average rates of growth.27
+In 2020 and 2021, total giving is expected to be higher than the historical 10-year, 25-year, and 40-year annualized average rates of growth.6

 - Above-average growth in the S&P 500 in the preceding and projected years,

-- Growth in personal income, and
+- Growth in the preceding years’ personal income, and

-- Growth in the preceding years’ GDP.
+- Growth in GDP.

-Other factors that will positively influence total giving in 2019 and 2020 include close-to-average growth in household and nonprofit net worth in the preceding years and above-average growth in the number of itemizers in the projected years.
+Other factors that will positively influence total giving in 2020 and 2021 include close-to-average growth in household and nonprofit net worth in the preceding years and above-average growth in the number of itemizers in the projected years.

-Distribution of Total Giving, by Source, for the years 2019 and 2020
+Distribution of Total Giving, by Source, for the Years 2020 and 2021

 Average Rates of Change for Giving, Selected Time Periods, 1981–2020 (Data are in inflation-adjusted dollars)